cryologger/ice-tracking-beacon/README.md

 Version 3.0 of the Cryologger iceberg tracking beacon builds on the success of v2.0 and will also be based on the Adafruit ecosystem of components.

 **Major changes include:**
-* 3.3 V power is now provided directly from a Pololu 3.3 V step-down voltage regulator, bypassing the onboard AP2112 LDO regulator completely.
+* 3.3 V power is now provided directly from a Pololu 3.3 V step-down voltage regulator, bypassing the onboard AP2112 LDO regulator completely (-55 μA).
 * A dedicated 5 V step-down voltage regulator is also provided for the RockBLOCK Iridium transceiver.
 * After extensive testing, the DS3231 real-time clock (RTC) was removed in favour of using the SAMD21's internal RTC and periodic time synchronizations with the GPS for all timekeeping and alarm functionality.
 * Due to the sensor reaching its end-of-life (EOL),tThe LSM303 accelerometer/magnetometer was replaced with the LSM6DS33 + LIS3MDL IMU.
 * The temperature/pressure and IMU sensors are now powered directly by SAMD21 GPIO pins, which allows power to the sensors to be removed completely during sleep.
+* A 2MΩ + 1 MΩ resistor divider is now used to measured the battery voltage (+2.4 μA).

 #### Materials